afichet/afichet.github.io/shadertoy.md

 </div>
 <br>

-This shader was created for an AFIG (*Association Française d'Informatique Graphique*) shadertoy contest in 2020.
+This shader was created for an AFIG (*Association Française d'Informatique Graphique*) Shadertoy contest in 2020.
+It won the second place.

 Colour matching functions